Ewelina Głowacz

 It allows it to come closer to light, to touch.

-What was hidden becomes visible.
+What was hidden becomes visible,

-What was rough finds its balance.
+what was rough finds its balance.

 When it becomes complete